Status: Not Listed

-Cottonwoods are some of the most important wildlife trees in the Western U.S. As one of the major overstory trees in riparian areas of the west, and since riparian areas are some of the most productive wildlife habitat, they are one of the most important plant species to western wildlife.
-Beaver use cottonwood for making dams and lodges and eat the bark for food.
-Rabbits, deer, elk and moose feed on shoots and stems.
-Many insects and the birds and other predators that feed on them thrive in cottonwoods.
+As one of the major overstory trees in riparian areas of the western United States, and since riparian areas are some of the most productive wildlife habitats, the Fremont cottonwood is one of the most important plant species to western wildlife.
+Beavers use cottonwood for making dams and lodges and eat the bark for food.
+Rabbits, deer, elk, and moose feed on the tree’s shoots and stems.
+Many insects—and the birds and other predators that feed on them—thrive in cottonwoods.
 Raptors often use cottonwoods for nest sites.
-Once cottonwoods start to die, cavities in them are used by over 40 species of animals for nesting or roosting.
-Hollowed out trees are used by hibernating bears and sometimes bats.
+Once cottonwoods start to die, cavities in the trees are used by over 40 animal species for nesting or roosting.
+Hollowed trees are used by hibernating bears and sometimes bats.
 The trees are also important for stabilizing stream banks, producing debris that provides habitat for fish, and providing erosion control and shade.

 USDA Natural Resources Conservation Service

 Our declining wildlife need urgent protection before they face serious risk of extinction.
 This bold vision for conservation funding could be the solution.Read More